 - Install and launch the app.

 - Paste the Twitter GIF link you copied in steps 1-3 above.

-For iOS, you’ll want to turn to GIFwrapped, a reliable GIF search engine on iOS that also comes with the ability to convert Twitter GIFs into shareable ones.
+For iOS, you’ll want to turn to GIFwrapped, a reliable GIF search engine on iOS that can convert Twitter GIFs into shareable ones.

-- Copy the link and paste it within GIFwrapped’s “Use the Clipboard” feature.
+- Copy and paste the link within GIFwrapped’s “Use the Clipboard” feature.

-- Post or share the GIF to any app by using the built-in share feature of GIFwrapped.
+- Post or share the GIF to any app using the built-in share feature of GIFwrapped.

 Since GIFwrapped keeps its library within the application, it’s easy to keep things locked down and make them readily available!